JuhiChatterjee/Personal-Assistant-AI/README.md

 # Personal-Assistant-AI
-This will function as your very own personal assistant with numerous functions.
+This will work as your very own personal assistant with numerous functions.